Teacher-Leader Professional Learning Grant (Pre-K-12)

 It's TIME-Themes and Imperatives for Mathematics Education states: “Raising achievement in mathematics and effectively implementing the CCSSM in every classroom requires extensive and ongoing opportunities for teachers (and teacher-leaders) to enhance their own professional learning and build capacity to reach all students (p.44).”

-The proposal (as one PDF document) is to be submitted electronically to AwardsChair@mathedleadership.org by 11:59 PM PST on November 2, 2018.
+The proposal (as one PDF document) is to be submitted electronically to AwardsChair@mathedleadership.org by the deadline date.
 No mailed or faxed copies will be accepted.
 Duplicate or revised applications will not be considered.

 View the scoring rubric.
 This rubric is used by reviewers to rate proposals and determine which proposals will be selected for funding.